nikodunk/blog/_writing/2024-08-28-node-gnome-cosmic.md

 ---
 layout: post
-title: "On open source innovation"
+title: "To fork or not to fork"
 date: 2024-08-28 08:00:00 -0700
 ---